top of page

 Birth of AJ: "How are you feeling mama"

 AJ was born 36 weeks' gestation, weighing 6 lbs. and 4 ounces.
 I had AJ naturally but required Penicillin to stimulate the birth.
-I originally went into the ER with concerns of lack of fetal movement.
-I actually went into the ER 3 times within the last 3 weeks before AJ was born due to the same concern.
-Each time I was told things were fine.
-I wanted to go and see my regular OBGYN, but they denied me a visit.
+I was seen in the ER 3 times within the last 3 weeks, due to a concern I had for lack of fetal movement.
+Each time I was told things were fine and it's normal for babies to slow their movements, as space becomes limited within the womb.
+I tried to go and see my regular OBGYN, but they denied me a visit and encouraged me to keep going to the Emergency Room, as there was nothing they could do, that I couldn't do myself.

 After some time, my husband and I head back to the room.
 I could tell Julius was just as confused as I was, but to keep me from becoming an emotional wreck, he'd comfort me.
-So, Julius and I chatted, joked, recorded our stay, we slept, I pumped and begged the nurse for something stronger than Gabapentin, and later on we went back again to check on AJ.
+So, Julius and I chatted, joked, recorded our stay, slept, I pumped and begged the nurse for something stronger than Gabapentin, and later on we went back to check on AJ.
 Only now, he had a tube going through his nose.
 I asked about it and the nurse explained that AJ could not take milk by mouth due to his difficulties breathing.
 Every time they bottle fed, his respirations would go down and heart rate would go up.
 Indicating he's not getting enough air.
 She then encouraged me to try and breastfeed AJ since I was pumping anyhow.
 I was cautions of that due to all the cords he had attached to him and declined.
-I wanted to breastfeed, but that wasn't how I imagined it be.
-As a matter of fact, none of this is how it's supposed to go after birth.
+I wanted to breastfeed, but that wasn't how I imagined.
+As a matter of fact, none of this is how I thought it'd be after giving birth.

 After being in the Mother & Baby ward for 3 days doing the same routine with my husband, it became old.
 I knew I was going to have to leave soon, but AJ was still in the NICU.
 I wanted answers, a time frame, an explanation.
 I wanted to know what in the hell was really going on with my baby.
 As I became more frantic and emotional on that third day, the tears start rolling.
 I was such a mess that the nurse finally offered me something to relax without me having to ask.
 She sends in the birthing counselor who then recommends Zoloft.
 I guess she knew more than I did.
 She knew AJ wasn't coming home with me.
 But at the end of the day, no amount of Zoloft could have EVER prepared me to roll out that Mother & Baby ward with no baby.